salomellabres/openduck/README.md

                          --HMR --smd-cycles 10 -wqb-threshold 8 -q SGE --seed -1 --batch --threads 8
 ```

-The queueing template is stored in duck/templates/queueing_templates.
-To customize a template, a new file can be added in the directory with the following format: {queue_name}_array.q or {queue_name}.q either if the expected execution is in an array or not.
-For a local execution, the _local_ argument can be given for a plain list of commands.
+The queueing template is stored in `duck/templates/queueing_templates`.
+To customize a template, a new file can be added in the directory with the following format: `{queue_name}_array.q` or `{queue_name}.q` either if the expected execution is in an array or not.
+For a local execution, the `local` argument can be given for a plain list of commands.

 The templates have the following format:
 ```